 1. The loneliness is real and it does not lift with success

 You cannot tell staff how worried you are; you cannot fully tell family who depend on the income.
-Roughly a quarter of entrepreneurs report serious isolation, and counter-intuitively, some founders feel lonelier as the business grows.
-Fix: build a peer group of other owners early — people who can hear the hard parts without panic.
+Roughly a quarter of founders report serious isolation in founder mental-health surveys, and counter-intuitively, some feel lonelier as the business grows — because the pool of people who understand their specific pressure gets smaller rather than larger.

 2. Income is unstable long after the business is "working"